ART AUCTION

 The Kogi practice subsistence agriculture based on a polyculture that testifies to a great knowledge of the Earth.
 Semi-nomadic, they regularly migrate from one territory to another according to the seasons and harvests, never exploiting the land intensively.

-On the upper lands, the Kogis cultivate potatoes, onions, cabbage, lettuce, blueberries, tamarilloes (a kind of tomato), pumpkins, garlic, wheat and even rice.
+On the upper lands, the Kogi cultivate potatoes, onions, cabbage, lettuce, blueberries, tamarilloes (a kind of tomato), pumpkins, garlic, wheat and even rice.

 On warmer lands, they grow corn, beans, yuccas, arracachas, malangas (tubers), coca leaves, cotton, pineapples, papayas, guavas, maracujas (passion fruit), sweet pomegranates, oranges and lemons.